FreezyPops/Theatre-Booking-and-Management-System/README.md

 # Theatre-Booking-and-Management-System
-C# and WPF Windows form application for customer ticket booking and management booking amendments.
+C# and WPF Windows form application for customer ticket booking and management booking amendments, including test harness.
 NOTE: This was a university group project.
 Credit also to the University of Hull students/graduates:

 Nikolas Amerikanos,